woojiahao/tp/docs/team/sp4ce-cowboy.md

-  _**Highlights:** The motivation for color consistency comes from these ([1](https://www.sciencedirect.com/science/article/abs/pii/S0167811623000599), [2](https://www.diva-portal.org/smash/record.jsf?pid=diva2%3A1788177&dswid=-2283)) studies that show positive correlation between color complexity and target user engagement, which is also elaborated in the Developer Guide._
+  _**Highlights:** The motivation for color consistency comes from these ([1](https://www.sciencedirect.com/science/article/abs/pii/S0167811623000599), [2](https://www.diva-portal.org/smash/record.jsf?pid=diva2%3A1788177&dswid=-2283)) studies that show positive correlation between color complexity and target user engagement, which is also elaborated in the DG._

 **Decommissioned Features** (Some features that I had implemented prior but removed due to various constraints)